 - Distance from the text, which determines the drama of your shadow.

 - Angle of the shadow (which we found to be surprisingly important.
 A little gets you fun and poppy-outty, and a lot gets you horror movie titles).

 - Fade, to adjust the transparency of your effect.

 - A blur slider for when you wanna go cloudy instead of crisp.

 You can find them in the Text tab.
 Just pick your font, add your text, and check out the Text palette’s Effects tab.
-This is a Royale feature, yet another reason to upgrade.
+This is a Premium feature, yet another reason to upgrade.